Overdue: Tales of Mystery and Adventure

 Word Count: 4,000-20,000

 Reprints?
 Yes, reprints are absolutely welcome.
 Just let us know in your email that the submission is a reprint.
+Please let us know how you would edit it to conform to the shared-universe design of this collection, however.

 How to Submit your Story: